| CloserLook > John > John 18:1-40 |

 For

-instance, V13 tells us that his son in law Caiaphas was the high priest that
+instance, V 13 tells us that his son-in- law Caiaphas was the high priest that

 same year.

-would eventually become the high priest.
+eventually become the high priest.

 So

-you see, it was very much a family affair, and it was also a predetermined affair.
+you see, it was very much a family affair, and it was also a predetermined

 As

-V14 reminds us, Caiaphas had already made it clear --- "that it was expedient that
+V 14 reminds us, Caiaphas had already made it clear --- "that it was expedient that one man should die for the

 Yes,